jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-04-30-geprc-skip3-hd-review-complete-setup/index.md

 ![GEPRC Skip3 HD motor close up](geprc-skip3-hd-review-complete-setup-17.jpg)

 **The camera is the Caddx Baby Turtle V2**.
-This is a "split" type camera that is used for the real time FPV feed, as well as to record on board 1080p 60fps footage.
+This is a "split" type camera that is used for the real time FPV feed, as well as to record on board 1080p 60fps footage at ~ 30 Mbit bit rate.
 I dare add that it's one of the best split time cameras nowadays (2019 / 2020).

 It can also record at 1080p 30fps and 720p 60fps, if you feel like downgrading the quality, but chances are you probably don't need to do that.